-- EverFi only makes GreekLifeEdu available during certain time frames.
-Please check www.deltau.org/take-the-course to confirm those dates. - You will need Internet access and audio capabilities.
+- You will need Internet access and audio capabilities.
 To avoid technical issues, please use any major web browser (e.g., Firefox, Internet Explorer, Google Chrome) released within the last two years. - You may take the course in multiple sittings. - The course may include surveys to help personalize your experience and measure students' attitudes and behaviors.
 All survey responses are confidential; Delta Upsilon will only receive information about the membership as a whole and will never see individual students' answers. - Should you experience problems, technical support is available 24/7 and can be accessed from the "Help" link within the course.

-In conjunction with the safety and educational outcome, once the chapter reaches a 50% completion of all members, it will receive a 5% discount on next year's Loss Prevention bill.
-If you reach 75% completion, the discount is 10% for the 2021-2022 academic year.
+In conjunction with the safety and educational outcome, once the chapter reaches a 60% completion of all members, it will receive a 5% discount on next year's Loss Prevention bill.
+If a chapter reaches 80% completion, the discount is 10%.
+In addition, the Men of Merit Learning Assessment standards require the following: 60% (Minimum), 80% (Expectation) and 100% (Aspiration) completion of CommunityEdu for this academic year..

-ASSOCIATE MEMBER RETREAT ASSOCIATE MEMBER EDUCATION: RESOURCES
+ASSOCIATE MEMBER RETREAT

+ASSOCIATE MEMBER EDUCATION: RESOURCES

-MY BIG WINS AN ACCOMPLISHMENT IN YOUR FAMILY/HOMELIFE AN ACADEMIC ACCOMPLISHMENT A CONTRIBUTION YOU HAVE MADE TO DELTA UPSILON A CONTRIBUTION YOU HAVE MADE TO THE ASSOCIATE MEMBER CLASS
+MY BIG WINS AN ACCOMPLISHMENT IN YOUR AN ACADEMIC ACCOMPLISHMENT FAMILY/HOMELIFE A CONTRIBUTION YOU HAVE MADE A CONTRIBUTION YOU HAVE TO THE ASSOCIATE MEMBER CLASS MADE TO DELTA UPSILON